 How is an Installment Loan Different from a Payday Loan?

-There are a number of loan types available to Canadian consumers.
+There are a number of loan types available to consumers in London.
 Two of the most commonly seen are the installment loan and the payday loan.
 While they are similar in some ways, they are very different when it comes to their repayment processes and overall costs.

-Interest rates and fees will also vary from lender to lender.
-For instance, prime lenders are often more willing to give you lower interest rates but are less willing to approve you for credit if your financial health is considered too risky.
-A subprime lender would likely charge you a higher rate due to the additional risk they would be taking by approving you.
+Interest rates and fees will also vary from lender to lender in London.
+For instance, prime lenders in London are often more willing to give you lower interest rates but are less willing to approve you for credit if your financial health is considered too risky.
+A subprime lender in London would likely charge you a higher rate due to the additional risk they would be taking by approving you.

 That said, one of the best things about an installment loan is that you can adjust your payment plan to suit your financial needs.
 Although every lender has a different way of doing business and your negotiating power may be limited if you have healthier finances, most will allow you to choose from several installment frequency options.